sbcgua/ajson/README.md

 ## Mapping (field renaming)

-You can rename json field named with a mapper.
-Typical example for this is making all field names upper/lower case or converting camel-snake naming styles (e.g. `helloWorld -> hello_world`).
-Although you can create your mapper.
+You can rename json attribute (node) names with a mapper.
+Typical example for this is making all attribute names upper/lower case or converting camel-snake naming styles (e.g. `helloWorld -> hello_world`).
+Also you can create your mapper.

 ```abap
   lo_orig_json = zcl_ajson=>parse( '{"ab":1,"bc":2}' ).